SilentNightSound/GI-Model-Importer/Guides/BananaWeaponWalkthrough.md

 Note that for these types of weapons, the new object does not need to overlap exactly with the old one.

 6. Now, we need add the custom 3dmigoto properties on to the new object.
-There are two ways to do this – you could delete all the vertices of the old model then merge the new one into it, or you could use the [custom properties transfer script](/Tools/custom_property_transfer_script.txt).
+There are two ways to do this – you could delete all the vertices of the old model then merge the new one into it, or you could use the [custom properties transfer script](/Tools/blender_custom_property_transfer_script.txt).
 I’m going to use the latter method in this tutorial
 7. Open up the scripting tab, and copy the transfer script into the text box.
-Replace “transfer_to” and “transfer_from” with the objects you are transferring to (new object) and from (original 3dmigoto object) respectively
+Click on the object you are transferring properties TO first, then CTRL+Click the object you are transferring the properties FROM second.
+Click the play button/triangle on the top bar to run the script (OLD METHOD: Uncomment out the ORIGINAL USAGE section, then replace “transfer_to” and “transfer_from” with the objects you are transferring to (new object) and from (original 3dmigoto object) respectively)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/107697535/183231886-b906ae94-d311-48eb-bd5d-7e238f1d4dd7.png" width="1000"/>